Paradoxical predictions of liquid curtains with surface tension: Asymptotic analysis

+\item The remaining terms represent the centrifugal force and capillary pressure gradient (since they both depend on the curtain's curvature, it is impossible to match each of the corresponding terms to a single effect). \end{itemize}

-\begin{itemize} \item The presence of $v_{0}$ and $\alpha _{0}^{\prime }$ among the coefficients of equation (\ref{3.1}) makes the curtain dynamics non-local, as the effect of what happens near the outlet is \emph{immediately} sensed downstream.
+\item The presence of $v_{0}$ and $\alpha _{0}^{\prime }$ among the coefficients of equation (\ref{3.1}) makes the curtain dynamics non-local, as the effect of what happens near the outlet is \emph{immediately} sensed downstream.
 The non-locality is a result of the difference between the (slow) timescale of the curtain evolution and the (fast) timescale of fluid particles passing through the region where equation (\ref{3.1}) applies.

 \item The derived model governs \emph{sinuous} oscillations of curtains, whereas \emph{varicose} oscillations \citep[which are also present in the exact model -- see][]{BenilovBarrosObrien16} have been scaled out.
-The latter are still generated in a small boundary layer near the outlet (see Appendix \ref{Appendix A}), but their small amplitude and short wavelength make their impact on the global dynamics negligible.
+The latter are still generated in a boundary layer near the outlet (as shown in Appendix \ref{Appendix A}), but their small amplitude and short wavelength make their impact on the global dynamics negligible.